 In addition, the Appendix to CMI Working Paper 38 contains a description of future scenarios (in terms of different causes of death) consistent with projections using alternative long-term rates of change.
 Mortality models that decompose trends into constituent causes (either cause-of-death models or disease-based approaches) may provide users with insights into appropriate future rates of change.
-Moreover, the views of experts in different fields are likely to be especially valuable and the CMI welcomes attempts to build links with other professions as evidenced, for example, by the 'Joining Forces on Mortality and Longevity' multidisciplinary conference held in October 2009.
+Moreover, the views of experts in different fields are likely to be especially valuable and the CMI welcomes attempts to build links with other professions as evidenced, for example, by the 'Joining Forces on Mortality and Longevity' multidisciplinary conference held in October 2009 and the 'Emerging Trends in Mortality and Longevity Symposium' in September 2011.